DrEsteban/watch-rust/README.md

 A ~silly~ command-line tool similar to Linux's `watch`, written in Rust!

+It's not very fleshed out right now...
+I'm just using it as an excuse to play with Rust.

 ## Motivation

 I wanted to get an introduction to Rust, so I decided to write a simple tool that I use often: [`watch`](https://www.unix.com/man-page/Linux/1/watch/).